Cycle South India - Tamil Nadu to Kerala 2026 - 14 Days

 Discover two very different sides of Southern India on a journey from Tamil Nadu to Kerala by bike.
 Begin in coastal Pondicherry, once a French colonial outpost, and ride quiet backroads through colourful temple towns and traditional villages.
 Climb steadily into the lush Western Ghats, where spice gardens and tea plantations blanket the hills, before descending to Kerala's serene backwaters and ending your adventure in historic Kochi on the Arabian Sea coast.

-Southern India by bike - Embark on an epic ride from Tamil Nadu to Kerala.
+Southern India by bike - Embark on an epic ride through the rural villages of Tamil Nadu and the natural beauty of Kerala

-Heritage sites - Discover UNESCO temples, Royal Palaces and Chettiar mansions.
+Heritage sites - Discover UNESCO temples, impressive mansions, and perfectly preserved palaces

-Savour South India's flavours - Taste Chettinad's famous cuisine and join a family-run cooking class on their spice farm.
+Savour South India's flavours - Taste Chettinad's famous cuisine and enjoy a cooking demonstration at a local family home

 Itinerary